Canadian patriotic music: Popular patriotic songs

+"A Pittance of Time," a 2002 folk song by Terry Kelly, decried a real-life incident the singer-songwriter experienced where a man failed to observe the two-minute silence to commemorate Canada's military deaths on Remembrance Day.

+In "The Rest of My Life", a 2003 rock song by Sloan and the first single from their album Action Pact, the narrator proclaims he will live the rest of his life in Canada.
+"Such sentiments may explain why Sloan is a bigger draw north of the border than down here," The Washington Post said in their review of the album.

+"I Want You to Live," a 2007 country single by George Canyon from his 2006 album Somebody Wrote Love, describes the bereavement of a woman whose husband suddenly dies.
+Canyon's interpretation of the song is based on military remembrance and its official music video, filmed at CFB Trenton, is explicitly about Canadian military remembrance.
+One of the Canadian soldiers in the video soon afterwards died in combat in the War in Afghanistan.

+"Oh...
+Canada," a 2009 Canadian hip hop single by Classified from his album Self Explanatory, lists reasons to be proud of Canada and interpolates segments from "O Canada".
+It reached number 14 on the Canadian Hot 100 and was certified Platinum in Canada.

+"Highway of Heroes," a 2010 rock single by The Trews, was written to commemorate Captain Nichola Goddard, who died on duty in the War in Afghanistan in 2006.
+The first female Canadian Armed Forces member killed during combat duty, Goddard had been a classmate and friend of members of the band.
+The title refers to the section of Ontario Highway 401 where the remains of Canadian service members fallen overseas are driven from the military airport at CFB Trenton to the Ontario coroner's office in Toronto.
+"Highway of Heroes" was certified Platinum in Canada.

 First Nations patriotic songs

 "O Canada" has been performed in some First Nation languages during the opening of a few national events.
 During the opening ceremonies of the 1988 Winter Olympics in Calgary, "O Canada" was sung in the southern Tutchone language by Yukon native Daniel Tlen.
-At a National Hockey League (NHL) game in Calgary on February 1, 2007, young Cree singer Akina Shirt became the first person ever to perform "O Canada" in the Cree language at such an event.
+At a National Hockey League (NHL) game in Calgary on February 1, 2007, young Cree singer Akina Shirt became the first person to perform "O Canada" in the Cree language at such an event.

-"Land of the Silver Birch" is thought of as a Canadian folk song, though written first as a poem by Pauline Johnson.
+"Land of the Silver Birch" is thought of as a Canadian folk song, written first as a poem by Pauline Johnson.
 It is associated with camping and canoeing.
 Its subject matter is a romanticized vision of nature and the land from the perspective of an indigenous person, but it remains popular with the non-Aboriginal majority in Canada.
 The song appears in the Paul Gross film Men with Brooms (2002).
 The song was partly re-written in 2005 by Canadian folk singer Dickson Reid and released on his debut album, Sugar in the Snow.